 The Directory of Self-Funded Group Plans is a powerful prospecting tool designed to pinpoint prospective clients in the lucrative self-funded market.
-But unlike our American Directory of Group Insurance, it focuses exclusively on the self-funded market and gives you the ability to search for TPAs and other services providers who were paid more than $5,000 out of plan assets.
+But unlike our American Directory of Group Insurance, it focuses exclusively on the self-funded market and gives you the ability to search for TPAs and other service providers who were paid more than $5,000 out of plan assets.

-Who uses the Directory of Self-Funded Group Plans?
+Who uses The Directory of Self-Funded Group Plans?

 - Insurance brokers who are looking to identify self-funded employer groups that may be interested in their products and services.

 - Insurance brokers and carriers interested in comparing their market share to competitors.

 - Insurance carriers that need to identify employer prospects for their internal sales forces.